 Levi sits in the far north of Finland, high above the Arctic Circle putting it well within the Aurora Zone.
 This means that it has great Northern Lights viewing potential and with their glass roofs, these Aurora Cabins certainly make the most of it.

-We’re thrilled to introduce the new innovative design in Aurora accommodation from the Apukka Resort in Rovaniemi, Finnish Lapland; the Aurora 360 Cabin.
+We’re thrilled to introduce the innovative design in Aurora accommodation from the Apukka Resort in Rovaniemi, Finnish Lapland; the Aurora 360 Cabin.

 You’ll be nice and cosy inside the wonderful two-tiered cabin.
 It comes equipped with electric fireplace and a panoramic glass roof right above your bed for 360o views of the Arctic sky.